This Cinnamon Sugar Zucchini Coffee Cake is a traditional coffee cake, but with zucchini to make it healthier, topped with crunchy cinnamon sugar.

 Streusel

-- Add the brown sugar, flour, butter and cinnamon to the bowl of a food processor.
-Pulse together until mixture resembles sand.
+- Add 1 cup brown sugar, 2 Tablespoons cold unsalted butter, 1 Tablespoon all-purpose flour, and 1 ½ teaspoons ground cinnamon to the bowl of a food processor.
+Pulse together until the mixture resembles sand.
 Set aside.

 Cake

-- Toss the zucchini with ¼ teaspoon of the salt.
-Let it sit in a small colander to drain.
+- Toss 2 cups shredded zucchini with ¼ teaspoon of the salt.
+Let it sit in a small colander to drain for at least 10 minutes while you prepare the rest of the ingredients.
+When it's done, place it in a clean towel and squeeze the remaining liquid out.

 - Meanwhile, grease a 9x13" rectangular baking pan and heat the oven to 325°F.

-- Whisk together the all purpose flour, whole wheat flour, baking powder, baking soda, and remaining ¼ teaspoon of salt in a medium bowl.
+- Whisk together 2 cups all-purpose flour, ½ cup whole wheat flour, 1 teaspoon baking powder, 1 teaspoon baking soda, and remaining ¼ teaspoon of salt in a medium bowl.
 Set aside.

-- In a large bowl, whisk together the sugar, oil, yogurt, milk, egg, and vanilla.
+- In a large bowl, whisk together 1 ¼ cups granulated sugar, ⅓ cup canola oil, ½ cup plain Greek yogurt, ½ cup milk, 1 large egg, and 1 teaspoon vanilla.
 Fold in the flour mixture until just barely incorporated.
-Fold in the zucchini until uniform.
+Fold in the drained zucchini until uniform.

 - Spread half of the batter over the bottom of the greased baking pan.
 Top with half of the streusel mixture.
 Carefully, without mixing the streusel mixture into the batter, spread the remaining batter on top of the streusel mixture.
 Top with the remaining streusel mixture.
 Bake for 45 minutes, until a toothpick inserted into the center comes out clean.
 Cool for at least 20 minutes before serving.